MicrosoftDocs/dynamics365smb-docs/business-central/ui-work-report.md

 If a cloud printer is not installed and set up, or if an installed printer fails, then printing will default to the printing options for the browser.

 > [!NOTE]
-> The browser printing options are independent from [!INCLUDE[prodshort](includes/prodshort.md).
+> The browser printing options work independently of [!INCLUDE[prodshort](includes/prodshort.md).
 So any printer settings that might have been set up from printers in [!INCLUDE[prodshort](includes/prodshort.md) aren't carried over to the browser print options.

 <!--
 On the **Printer Management** page, you can see the printers that are set up.
 For more information, see [Set Up Printers](ui-specify-printer-selection-reports.md).